 In the early 20th century, shortly after cars started to become more widely available, it became apparent that driving under the influence was hazardous and potentially fatal.
 DUI laws were then created in order to decrease impaired driving and the dangers associated with it.

 These laws weren’t implemented all at once across the country, however.
-New York was the frontrunner for adopting DUI laws.
+New York was the frontrunner for adopting these laws.
 Below is a timeline of the U.S. laws against drunk driving:24

 - 1910: New York passed a law which prohibited people from driving under the influence of alcohol.

 - Not long after New York, California enacted a law to forbid impaired driving.

 - The other 48 states adopted DUI laws soon thereafter.

 - The laws didn’t specify what levels of intoxication qualified as “impaired.”

 - 1938: It was determined that the legal alcohol limit was a BAC of .15%.